-In assessing the continuity of business, auditors may refer to Presidential Decree 12, 2020 in the audit report to state that the Covid-19 pandemic unexpectedly affects company conditions.
-The decree shows external pressure from the government which affects the logic of the thinking of individuals or organizations.
-An auditor may accommodate regulations that push them to adjust the audit process and report.
+In assessing the continuity of business, auditors may refer to Presidential Decree 12, 2020 in the audit report to state that Covid-19 pandemic affects company unexpected conditions.
+The decree shows an external pressure from the government which affects the logic of thinking of individuals or organizations.
+Auditor may accommodate regulation which push them to adjust audit process and report.
 Users of audit reports may expect that various limitations in the audit process cause the level of audit confidence declines.
-Therefore, regulations can be seen as symbolic carriers (Darono and Panggabean, 2015; Lepoutre and Valente, 2015; Scott, 2003).
+Therefore, regulations can be seen as symbolic carriers (Darono & Panggabean, 2015; Lepoutre & Valente, 2015; Scott, 2003).